dustinpfister/blog_posts/_posts/phaser-group-fixed-to-camera.md

 ## 1 - What to know

 This is a post on using the [FixedToCamera](https://photonstorm.github.io/phaser-ce/Phaser.Group.html#fixedToCamera) property of a [Group](https://photonstorm.github.io/phaser-ce/Phaser.Group.html) in [Phaser ce](https://photonstorm.github.io/phaser-ce/), as well as a few related properties and topics.
+This is not a [getting started post on phaser ce](/2017/10/04/phaser-getting-started/), or javaScript in general, so I hope that you have logged at least some time with the basics before hand.

 ## 2 - An example of a fixed group